Choose CRIBB as your Pen Test Partner

 In a white box test, detailed information is provided on the applications and infrastructure.
 It is common to provide access to architecture documents and to application source code.
 It is also usual for access to be given via a range of different credentials within the environment.
 This strategy will deliver stronger assurance of the application and infrastructure logic.
 It provides a simulation of how an attacker with information could present risk to the environment.

-A Red Team Assessment is similar to a penetration test in many ways but is more targeted.
+A Red Team Assessment is essentially a more targeted penetration test.
 The goal is not to find as many vulnerabilities as possible, but to test the organisation’s detection and response capabilities.
 The red team will try to access sensitive information in any way possible, as quietly as possible, by emulating a malicious actor targeting attacks and looking to avoid detection.
 This assessment does not look for multiple vulnerabilities but for those vulnerabilities that will achieve their goals.
 Methods used include social engineering.
 A Red Team Assessment is not for everyone and should only be requested by organisations with mature security programmes and high-level security requirements.